 Implementation

-The aims of PSHE and the Young Citizens programme is to provide pupils with:
+The aims of our PSHE curriculum and the Kapow programme are to provide pupils with:

-Opportunities to explore and challenge a range of values, attitudes, beliefs, rights and responsibilities
+• opportunities to explore and respectfully challenge a range of values, attitudes, beliefs, rights and responsibilities

-A range of skills and strategies to live a healthy, safe, fulfilling, responsible and balanced life
+• a range of skills and strategies to enable them to live healthy, safe, fulfilling, responsible and balanced lives

 Impact